Concordium/concordium-node/docs/data-storage.md

 its data is not copied, only some metadata related to its position in the account table.

+The **account map** is stored in an LMDB database with 1 key-value **store**, which stores all account addresses and assoicated account indices for all finalized accounts on the chain.

 In the event of a protocol update, a new chain is started, with a new genesis block that is based on the last finalized block of the previous chain.
 The new chain maintains a separate **tree state** and **block state** from the previous chain.
 Once a protocol update occurs, the tree state and block state databases of the old chain will not be changed any further, since no new blocks will be finalized on the old chain.
+The **account map** operates across protocol versions so there will only ever exist one **account map**.

 ### Data processed by the node